Camera shake occurs when your shutter speed is slow enough that it will not freeze your natural body shaking (breathing, muscular tension, etc.).

-Many cameras offer some sort of image stabilisation.
+Many cameras offer some sort of image stabilization.
 You can find this on the lens (IS system on Canon lenses, for instance).

 Or in the camera sensor, such as the Olympus PEN and OM-D camera bodies.

-The job of the image stabilisation is to sense camera movement and try to null them in real time.
+The job of the image stabilization is to sense camera movement and try to null them in real time.
 This allows you to shoot handheld at a shutter speed of 1/10 or lower.

-The performance of the image stabilisation is often expressed in the number of stops.
+The performance of the image stabilization is often expressed in the number of stops.

-Image stabilisation can freeze the photographer shaking.
+Image stabilization can freeze the photographer shaking.
 But it’s ineffective on your subject’s movement.

 You’ll still have a blurry image.

-Some lenses will feature mode 1 and 2 stabilisation.
+Some lenses will feature mode 1 and 2 stabilization.